- Before You Install

 and forth between them to use one at a time.

 The easiest way to do this is to use a symbolic link pointing to the actual Streaming installation folder, and to place the

 path to the symbolic link's

 bin directory in the PATH, as recommended in Post-Installation Shell Configuration, above.

-This way, when you have two or more StreamBase installations, you can quickly switch between them by re-creating the symbolic link to point to the desired version.
+This way, when you have two or more Streaming installations, you can quickly switch between them by re-creating the symbolic link to point to the desired version.

-To uninstall StreamBase on macOS, just move the
+To uninstall Streaming on macOS, just move the

-~/Applications/TIBCO StreamBase folder to the Trash, and remove any symbolic link you created.
+TIBCO Data Streams 11.0.0 folder) to the Trash, and remove any symbolic links you created.
 Your project files in your StreamBase Studio workspace are

-preserved when you remove the StreamBase application files.
+preserved when you remove the Streaming application files.

-When you upgrade from one StreamBase release to a new major release, on first run, StreamBase Studio automatically and silently upgrades the XML representation of your application files.
+When you upgrade from one Streaming release to a new major release, on first run, StreamBase Studio automatically and silently upgrades the XML representation of your application files.